Be greeted like King Oscar II

 The Administration Building was built in 1868.
 The managers and other clerks had their work place here.

-On the Ground Floor Café Fransehagen will open on June 1, 2023, serving delicious food from a local farm, with a hint of France.
+On the Ground Floor you will find Café Fransehagen, serving delicious food from a local farm, with a hint of France.
+At the moment only open to preordered groups.

 The First Floor contains furniture from Charles de France’s villa – his living room and bedroom.
 The Lund Andersen Room contains furniture from the office of the last CEO of the copper plant.